Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Here you may specify the configuration for the authentication plugin you have chosen.
+Specify the configuration for the authentication plugin you have chosen:

 * For Basic Authentication, set the value to `basic-auth`
 * For LDAP Authentication, set the value to `ldap-auth-advanced`